jduan/gem-analyzer/README.md

 * Have some UI (either interactive or static) to present the results
 * Deploy this app to some server and schedule a cron job or something so the data can be analyzed on a daily/weekly basis etc.
+* (optional) Have some trending data/graph.
+* Find most downloaded gems.
+We probably want to combine "the most consumed gems" and "the most downloaded gems" to find the most useful gems.
+There are lots of "dead/useless" gems depending on some gems.
+Those consumed gems don't necesarily reflect their usefulness.

 # Note